cppavel-sweng/LCA-TypeScript/ReadMe.md

 * I had no prior experience with TypeScript before this module.

 * I used jest and docker here.
 I set up the option to collect coverage too.
+The tests are parameterized.

 * If you are running windows simply execute "run_tests.cmd".